LaDilettante/personal-webpage2/_posts/2016-02-17-interaction-term.md

 <a name="split-is-bad"></a>

-## Why split sample is a bad way to show heterogenous treatment effect
+## Why split sample is a bad way to show heterogeneous treatment effect

 A very common use of split sample analysis is to run separate regressions and, upon observing that the coefficient $$\beta_{int}$$ for $$X_{\text{int}}$$ is significant for group $$A$$ and insignificant for group $$B$$, conclude that its treatment effect is different across groups.